-Cream Sherry
+Cream Sherry Wine

 This Australian Cream Sherry wine has a light golden colour.
 This organic white port is a fortified Cream Sherry wine with a palate of creamy peach, pear and toffee flavours.
 Sometimes described as a sweet Cream Sherry - this wine has a sweet yet complex finish and a great balance.
-The alcohol content is 16%.
+The sherry alcohol percentage is 16%.

 Our Label has the name "Creme de Vin" on it, meaning Cream of Sherry Wine and the sherry name in Australia is now called Cream Apera or Apera.